atomone-hub/atomone/README.md

 ## Reproducible builds

 An effort has been made to make it possible to build the exact same binary locally as the Github Release section.
+To do this:
-To do this, checkout to the expected version and then simply run `make build` (which will output the binary to the `build` directory) or `make install`.
-The resulted binary should have the same sha256 hash than the one from the Github Release section.
+- Checkout to the expected released version
+- Run `make build` (which will output the binary to the `build` directory) or `make install`.
+Note that a fixed version of the `go` binary is required, follow the command instructions to install this specific version if needed.
+- The resulted binary should have the same sha256 hash than the one from the Github Release section.

 ## Ledger support